The Howard Frankland Bridge

 Initially Interstate 4 was carried when the Howard Frankland Bridge opened but with the extension of Interstate 75 southward to St. Petersburg, it now carries Interstate 275 traffic.
 Today the Howard Frankland Bridge remains as an important icon of the Tampa Bay region.

-The Future of the Howard Frankland Bridge
+The Future of the Howard Frankland Bridge:

 The original Howard Frankland Bridge built in 1960 is approaching its end of service life after serving as the third bridge to cross Tampa Bay carrying Interstate 275 for over 50 years.
 Both Tampa and St. Petersburg have grown over the years, putting a tremendous strain on the Tampa Bay region's highway resources.
 Add to that frequent commuter use between the two cities and the Tampa Bay region's lackluster mass transit including the lack of rail based mass transit.
 The construction of the second Howard Frankland span in 1991 carrying southbound Interstate 275 traffic over Tampa Bay and subsequent widening to four lanes in each direction helped a little, but constant growth outpaced demand.